 Supporting the payment of sick pay

-For small and medium-sized businesses with less than 250 employees, two weeks Statutory Sick Pay is able to be reclaimed per eligible employee absent due to COVID-19.
-Employers should maintain records and wait for the Government to announce the mechanism to reclaim SSP.
+For small and medium-sized businesses with less than 250 employees, two weeks Statutory Sick Pay (SSP) is able to be reclaimed per eligible employee absent due to COVID-19 (this includes both Coronavirus sickness and isolation absence) on or after 13 March 2020.
 Employees will not need to present a GP fit note but can be supplied an isolation note from NHS111 online to satisfy their employer.

 If you have further questions regarding employment law and COVID-19, have a look at our employment law Q&A article.